CLAANZ Annual Lecture & third John Emerson AM Oration 2022

 Thursday July 28 2022

 Melbourne and online

-The 2022 ACNC Regulators Day will focus on the ACNC's regulation of charities over the past year, the impact of regulation generally on Australia charities and opportunities for the future.
-The Regulators Day will be a hybrid event, which will cater for those who wish to attend in-person and those who would prefer to attend virtually.
-Please register your attendance here.
+The 2022 ACNC Regulators Day focussed on the ACNC's regulation of charities over the past year, the impact of regulation generally on Australia charities and opportunities for the future.

 CLAANZ Webinar: Attorney General v Family First New Zealand NZSC 80: Implications for advocacy by charities and the Charities Act

 Thursday 14 July 2022, 3pm - 4pm (NZ Time) 1pm - 2pm (AEST) 11am - 12pm (AWT)

 CLAANZ held its second webinar for 2022: Attorney General v Family First New Zealand NZSC 80: Implications for advocacy by charities and the Charities Act.